 The reputation of the avocado as a healthy food might make you crave avocado oil, a relatively new grocery product.
 It’s full of minerals, vitamins and healthy fats.

-But in a recent review of seven brands by ConsumerLab.com, Aldi’s Simply Nature 100% Pure Avocado Oil was the only one that didn’t earn ConsumerLab.com’s approval.
+But in a review of seven brands by ConsumerLab.com, Aldi’s Simply Nature 100% Pure Avocado Oil was the only one that didn’t earn ConsumerLab.com’s approval.
 The company, which independently tests the quality of health and nutrition products, said of Aldi’s brand: